 Project Freedom rents apartments designed to be physically accessible for people with disabilities.
 We do rent to people without disabilities at four of our seven locations.
-We have four locations in Mercer County; Robbinsville, Hamilton, Lawrence, and Hopewell.
-We have one location in Woodstown, Salem County.
-We have one location in Toms River, Ocean County.
-We also have one location in Westampton, Burlington County.
+We have six locations in Mercer County; two in Robbinsville and two in Hamilton with one each in Lawrence, Hopewell, and West Windsor.
+We have one location each in Woodstown, Salem County; Toms River, Ocean County; Westampton, Burlington County, and Gibbsboro, Camden County.

-If you are interested in renting an apartment at one of Project Freedom’s sites, this page may answer some of your questions.
+If you are interested in renting an apartment at one of Project Freedom’s complexes, this page may answer some of your questions.

 How does one rent a Project Freedom apartment?

 Answer: Start by filling out the pre-qualifying application.
 All tenants must qualify by income since Project Freedom’s apartments are funded under the Low Income Tax Credit Program that is monitored by the New Jersey Housing and Mortgage Finance Agency (NJHMFA).
 Forms may be downloaded from Housing Pre-app Page or call one of the Project Freedom Locations to speak to a representative.

 Do you have an application fee?

 Are Project Freedom apartments only for people with disabilities?

 No, Project Freedom provides a very inclusive living environment where people with disabilities live alongside of people without disabilities in family-friendly communities.
 All units are accessible so there are no identifiable “disabled” or “handicapped” units.